SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

     """
     print("Hello, " + name + "!")
 ```

-**Key Points:**
+### Key Points
-- Functions promote code organization and reusability.
+- **Code Organization and Reusability:** Functions promote code organization and reusability.
-- Parameters and arguments allow you to pass data to functions.
+- **Pass Data:** Parameters and arguments allow you to pass data to functions.
-- Return values enable functions to produce results.
+- **Answer the call**: Return values enable functions to produce results.
-- Default arguments and keyword arguments provide flexibility.
+- **Default Arguments:** Default arguments and keyword arguments provide flexibility.
-- Variable-length arguments handle an arbitrary number of arguments.
+- **Arbitrary Number of Arguments:** Variable-length arguments handle an arbitrary number of arguments.
-- Docstrings improve code readability and maintainability.
+- **Documentation:** Docstrings improve code readability and maintainability.

 By effectively using functions, you can write more modular, efficient, and maintainable Python code.

 ## REPL: Read-Eval-Print Loop
-A REPL (Read-Eval-Print Loop) is an interactive computing environment where you can enter expressions or statements, have them evaluated, and then see the results printed.
+A REPL (Read-Eval-Print Loop) is an interactive computing environment where you can **enter expressions** or statements, have them **evaluated**, and then see the **results printed**.
 It's a common tool for programming languages and is often used for testing code snippets, experimenting with language features, and debugging.

-**How it works:**
+### How it works
 1. **Read:** The REPL reads an input expression or statement from the user.
 2. **Evaluate:** It evaluates the input, executing the code and calculating the result.
 3. **Print:** The REPL prints the result of the evaluation to the console.
 4. **Loop:** The process then repeats, allowing you to enter another expression or statement.

-**Common uses of REPLs:**
+### Common uses of REPLs
 - **Testing code snippets:** Quickly try out different code fragments and see the results.
 - **Experimenting with language features:** Explore new language constructs or libraries.
 - **Debugging:** Identify and fix errors in your code.
 - **Interactive learning:** Learn a programming language or explore its capabilities.

-**Examples of REPLs:**
+### Examples of REPLs
-- Python's interactive shell
+- **Python:** Python's interactive shell
-- JavaScript's Node.js REPL
+- **Node.Js:** JavaScript's Node.js REPL
-- Ruby's IRB (Interactive Ruby)
-- Many other programming languages have their own REPLs.
+- **Others:** Many other programming languages have their own REPLs.

 REPLs are valuable tools for programmers of all levels, providing a convenient and interactive way to work with code.

 ## Time & Sleep
-- **`time.time()`:** Returns the current time in seconds since the epoch (January 1, 1970).
+- **time.time():** Returns the current time in seconds since the epoch (January 1, 1970).
-- **`time.sleep(seconds)`:** Suspends the execution of the current thread for the specified number of seconds.
+- **time.sleep(seconds):** Suspends the execution of the current thread for the specified number of seconds.
 ``` python
 import time